carsonzchen/MSiA423_ACE.AI/README.md

 * 1. Exploratory data analysis and data cleansing
 * Backlog stories
 - a) Data overview and descriptive statistics (1 point, planned)
-- b) Initial data cleaning with outliers, missing values, and other attributes (1 point, planned)
+- b) Initial data cleaning with outliers, missing values, skewness, and imbalance (1 point, planned)
 - c) Dataset transformation to make it a standard format for predictive modelling (2 points, planned)

 * 2. Model building and validation